Skip to main content Skip to main navigation Skip to footer content

 SAP PLANS

-Students with a SAP plan must not deviate from the SAP plan unless they have prior approval from the Financial Aid Office.
+Students with SAP plans must not deviate from their SAP plans unless they have prior approval from the Financial Aid Office.
 Deviation without prior approval may result in immediate cancellation of financial aid awards.
-All SAP plans must be monitored up to a specific point in time and the plan must include the student completing the program within the maximum unit limit for their program/degree.
-Failure to meet the SAP plan requirements may result in loss of financial aid eligibility, until the student is able to re-establish SAP eligibility on their own.
+All SAP plans must be monitored until the student meets all SAP requirements, and the plan must include the student completing the program within the maximum unit limit for their program/degree.
+Failure to meet the SAP plan requirements may result in loss of financial aid eligibility until the student is able to re-establish SAP eligibility on their own.

-If an appeal is denied or a student was not eligible to file an appeal, a student may have their financial aid reinstated.
-Students who successfully complete future sufficient units and meet GPA requirements, in coursework relevant to their degree objective, without the benefit of receiving financial aid may re-establish their eligibility for financial aid.
-It will be the student's responsibility to present documentation of completed units to the Financial Aid Office with a written request for their SAP to be recalculated.
+If an appeal was denied or a student was not eligible to file an appeal during the current term, a student may have their financial aid reinstated in a future term.
+Students who successfully complete future sufficient units and meet GPA requirements in coursework relevant to their degree objective without the benefit of receiving financial aid may re-establish their eligibility for financial aid.
+SAP is reviewed at the end of each term after grades are finalized, and students’ SAP statuses are calculated before each term.

 SAP Appeal Process and Examples

-Students disqualified for failing to meet any of the four SAP components will be notified in writing (by campus email) of their disqualification.
-Exceptions to the SAP policy may be appealed on a case-by-case basis when a student feels there were circumstances unforeseeable and beyond their control.
-A student cannot use the same reason for multiple appeals.
+Students disqualified for failing to meet any of the four SAP components will be notified by campus email.
+Exceptions to the SAP policy may be requested on a case-by-case basis when a student feels there are extenuating circumstances beyond their control that warrant special consideration.

 SAP Appeals must include ALL of the following: